Duke Radiation Oncology residents grow professionally through a formal coaching program, research mentoring and a career mentoring program.

 Research Mentoring

 During their PGY2 and PGY3 years, resident physicians meet with potential research mentors and begin to develop their plans for scholarly activity.
-Additionally, while preparing for their PGY4 scholarly year, residents interested in basic and translational research meet with Residency Associate Program Director Scott Floyd, MD, PhD, while those interested in clinical research meet with the Director for Clinical Research, Manisha Palta, MD.
+Additionally, while preparing for their PGY4 scholarly year, residents interested in basic and translational research meet with Residency Associate Program Director Scott Floyd, MD, PhD, while those interested in clinical research meet with the Director for Clinical Research, Chris Kelsey, MD.
 Ultimately our residents identify a few key faculty who serve as mentors and guide our trainees through best practices required for conducting research.